DhruvaBhardwaj404/ExamPortal/README.md

  > Download a google icon from Internet and copy it to build folder and rename to `Google.png`

+ > Copy bootstrap 4 directory from node_modules to build

  # Documentation

   >App folder is divided into Two-Client and Server